ArcadeCity/bullrun/README.md

 If you try to install the backend you'll need some dependencies:

-`npm install bitcoinjs-lib bolt11 vm2 ws browserify-cipher noble-secp256k1`
+`npm install bitcoinjs-lib bolt11 vm2 ws browserify-cipher noble-secp256k1 request`